 “Both adult and teen acne need topical skincare addressing bacteria, pore clogging, and oil production,” says dermatologist Robert Anolik, M.D.

-So first, if sometimes your skin is going crazy (like mine) and you’re affected by blemishes and acne, I want to dedramatize the situation and I want to say to you that it’s OK.
+So first, if sometimes your skin is going crazy and you’re affected by blemishes and acne, I want to say that it’s OK.
 Every woman will face this situation at least once in their life: between hormones imbalance, pollution, antibiotics, stress, and other pore-clogging aggressors, it can happen and you’re not alone.
 Bad skin is by no means something to resign yourself to; solutions exist but it does require a few lifestyle changes to get your skin right back on track.
 Maintaining clear skin and preventing breakouts, blemishes, and discoloration involves taking special care of your skin to keep bacteria and oil at a minimum.
-So today I want to share with you all of my best advice to get and maintain clear skin based on my own experience.
+So today I want to share with you my best French tips on how to get and maintain clear skin.

-In my experience reducing dairy intake made a massive difference in my skin, but for other people, sugar or fried food (like fried chicken or French fries) can cause pimples.
+In my experience, reducing dairy intake made a massive difference in my skin.
+However, for other people, sugar or fried food (like fried chicken or French fries) can cause pimples.
 If you’re not sure what your dietary triggers might be, it can help to keep a food diary to see when new pimples emerge.